open-learning-exchange/open-learning-exchange.github.io/pages/installation.md

 ## Next Steps
-Now that you have installed your community Bell, go back to the [first steps page](firststeps.md) and click on the configurations link to register your community into the nation.
+Now that you have installed your community Bell, head over to the [configurations page](configurations.md) to register your community into the nation.